odradev/styks/README.md

 in the `StyksPriceFeed` contract in order to be able to post the prices.

 ## Update Price Feed Procedure

+Below is the exact sequence of actions that are taken to update the price feed with the latest prices.

 ### Step 1: `PriceProducer` offchain sequence: